 If you are wondering why these strikes happen, they are often the result of an ongoing dispute between healthcare systems and hospital labor/labor unions.
 Some strikes can last quite long.
 A recent strike at Allina Health System in Minnesota lasted 41 days, one of the longest strikes in history.
 Over that period Huffmaster, a strike relief staffing company put 1024 replacement nurses on site at Allina, including backfilling positions for nurses who needed to leave after the initial two-week commitment.
 This is a perfect example of the unpredictable nature of strike nursing.

-If you are considering becoming a strike nurse get ready for a wild ride, keep in mind strike nurses are typically the highest compensated nurses in the industry.
-We say it’s a wild ride because strikes are typically a mess, think about it, the health system and the labor union are locked in a dispute and the health system has the responsibility to keep its doors open and provide the excellent patient care the community expects from it.
-The health system typically will reach out to one of the strike companies we have listed below to help support them throughout the labor dispute.
+If you are considering becoming a strike nurse, get ready for a wild ride.
+Keep in mind, strike nurses are typically the highest compensated nurses in the industry.
+We say it’s a wild ride because strikes are typically a mess.
+The health system and the labor union are locked in a dispute.
+Additionally, the health system has the responsibility to keep its doors open and provide the excellent patient care the community expects from it.
+They’ll typically reach out to one of the strike companies we have listed below to help support them throughout the labor dispute.
 It is crucial for the health system, during its negotiations to have confidence in its partner.

 When you’re ready to get into strike nursing here are a couple of things to consider.

-Once you are locked in for the strike you wait for the call, then when the call comes, it’s go time.
-Companies will bring you in the night before or the day of the strike depending on arrangements that are not made by you.
-Typically your at the mercy of the company, as they are paying all of the expenses for you, so don’t expect to be on “your” airline or the hotel of your choice.
+Once you are locked in for the strike you wait for the call.
+When the call comes, it’s go time.
+Companies will bring you in the night before or the day of the strike, depending on arrangements that are not made by you.
+Typically, you’re at the mercy of the company since they’re paying all of the expenses for you.
+Don’t expect to be on “your” airline or the hotel of your choice.
 It’s all business.
 You may even fly out to the strike, only to learn the strike gets settled and you don’t even have to work.
 We will go into guarantees later in the blog with regard to your pay.
-If the strike does go, you’ll be shipped back to home right after the end of the strike, sometimes right after your shift.
+If the strike does go, you’ll be shipped back to home right after the end of the strike.
+Sometimes, right after your shift.

 You know all those health documents you have been putting off organizing and keeping in order?
 You’re going to need to get all those in one place and get them organized so when your strike company asks, you can get everything over to them quickly.
 US Nursing has a really clear and concise requirements list of what you need to be prepared with so once you make that decision, you have all of these documents in order and you will be ready to go for most of the strike nursing companies we listed above.

-First off, if the strike happens (they very often get canceled) be ready to hit the ground running as you will receive an incredibly limited orientation on the unit.
-You’ll get some orientation from your strike company but definitely not a ton of orientation, find someone who has done it before and buddy up with them, strength in numbers.
-Go into it with the right mindset and be ready to learn, it will make you a stronger nurse in the long run.
+First off, if the strike happens (they very often get canceled) be ready to hit the ground running.
+The orientation you will receive is incredibly limited.
+You’ll get some orientation from your strike company, but definitely not a ton of orientation.
+Find someone who has done it before and buddy up with them.
+Go into it with the right mindset and be ready to learn.
+This will make you a stronger nurse in the long run.